Assisted dying Bill has been a ‘long time coming’, MSP says

 Liam McArthur, Liberal Democrat MSP for Orkney, said his Assisted Dying for Terminally Ill Adults (Scotland) Bill, would allow people who are sound of mind but are terminally ill to legally end their lives.

-His comments follow a Sunday Mail article in which he drew criticism from the Association of Palliative Medicine, which said the Bill is “unsafe, inequitable and unworkable”.
+His comments follow a Sunday Mail article in which he drew criticism from the Association of Palliative Medicine (APM), which said the Bill is “unsafe, inequitable and unworkable”.

 Mr McArthur said: “My Bill has choice at its heart: the choice for someone of sound mind with a terminal illness to request an assisted death and the choice for all medical professionals about whether to take part or not.